Joeic/patient-management/README.md

-It's great to see your project reach this milestone!
-Your resume already looks very strong with those high-impact projects.
-Replacing the older "Wrap" project with this Spring Boot Microservices project will significantly boost your profile for Backend or Distributed Systems roles.

-Below is the README.md for your project, designed to highlight the sophisticated cloud-native and architectural choices you've made.

 Patient Management Microservices Platform
 A high-performance, event-driven microservices ecosystem built with Spring Boot 3 and Java 21.
 This project demonstrates advanced backend engineering, implementing Infrastructure as Code (IaC) via AWS CDK and localized cloud simulation through LocalStack.